NormandErwan/ArucoUnity/README.md

 # ArUco Unity

-OpenCV's [ArUco](http://docs.opencv.org/master/d9/d6a/group__aruco.html) Marker Detection module adapted for Unity 5.
+Easily track in real time position and orientation of ArUco markers, bringing augmented reality to your Unity project.
+Standard mono cameras such as webcams, stereo cameras and fisheye lenses are supported.

-The OpenCV's calibration modules [cablid3d](http://docs.opencv.org/master/d9/d0c/group__calib3d.html) and [ccalib](http://docs.opencv.org/master/d3/ddc/group__ccalib.html) are also included.
+It uses underhood the OpenCV's [ArUco](http://docs.opencv.org/master/d9/d6a/group__aruco.html) Marker Detection module and the OpenCV's camera calibration modules [calib3d](http://docs.opencv.org/master/d9/d0c/group__calib3d.html) and [ccalib](http://docs.opencv.org/master/d3/ddc/group__ccalib.html).

-This project has been developed as part of the master thesis of [Erwan Normand](https://ca.linkedin.com/in/normanderwan)  was supported by the [ÉTS - École de Technologie Supérieure](https://www.etsmtl.ca/).
+This first version of this project has been developed as part of the master thesis of [Erwan Normand](https://ca.linkedin.com/in/normanderwan)  was supported by the [ÉTS - École de Technologie Supérieure](https://www.etsmtl.ca/).

 ## Installation